numb86/docs.getdbt.com/website/docs/guides/duckdb-qs.md

 Commit your changes to ensure the repository is up to date with the latest code.

-In the GitHub repository you created for your project, run the following commands in the terminal.
+1. In the GitHub repository you created for your project, run the following commands in the terminal:

 ```shell
 git add
 git commit -m "Your commit message"
 git push
 ```

+2. Go back to your GitHub repository to verify your new files have been added.

 ### Schedule a job